-Cycle-to-Cycle Jitter (short-term) is the period variation between two adjacent cycles over a defined number of observed cycles.
+Cycle-to-Cycle Jitter (short-term) is the period variation between adjacent periods over a defined number of observed cycles.
 The number of cycles observed is application dependent but the JEDEC specification is 1000 cycles.
+See Figure 8.

-Figure 9.
+Figure 8.
 Cycle-to-Cycle Jitter

-Peak-to-Peak Jitter is the difference between the highest and lowest acquired value and is represented as the width of the Gaussian base.
+Random Peak-to-Peak Jitter is the difference between the highest and lowest acquired value and is represented as the width of the Gaussian base.
+See Figure 9.

-Figure 10.
-Peak-to-Peak Jitter
+Figure 9.
+Random Peak-to-Peak and RMS Jitter

 There are different ways to measure jitter and often they are confused with one another.
-The typical method of measuring jitter is to look at the timing signal with an oscilloscope and observe the variations in period-to-period or cycle-to-cycle.
+An earlier method of measuring jitter is to look at the timing signal with an oscilloscope and observe the variations in period-to-period or cycle-to-cycle.
 If the scope is set up to trigger on every rising or falling edge, set to infinite persistence mode and allowed to trace sufficient cycles, it is possible to determine the maximum and minimum periods of the timing signal.
 Digital scopes can accumulate a large number of cycles, create a histogram of the edge placements and record peak-to-peak as well as standard deviations of the jitter.
 Care must be taken that the measured edge is the edge immediately following the trigger edge.
 These scopes can also store a finite number of period durations and post-processing software can analyze the data to find the maximum and minimum periods.